Program Components

 GRADUATION WITH DISTINCTION OR INTERnSHIP

-All scholars are expected to complete an honors thesis for Graduation with Distinction (GWD), or an internship related to their project theme.
-The goal of this work is to see a project from conception to completion, producing a document that can be used by a specific audience to gain insight and knowledge into a topic related to climate disruption.
-Some products may be published in peer-reviewed journals, a special benefit for students considering continuing their education in graduate school.
-Alternatively, students interested in the growing climate work in the corporate or non-profit sectors may pursue an internship in that field.
+All scholars are expected to complete an honors thesis for Graduation with Distinction (GWD) or an internship related to their project theme.
+The goal of this work is to see a project from conception to completion, producing a report that can be used by a specific audience to gain insight and knowledge into a topic related to climate disruption.
+Some products may be published in peer-reviewed journals, a benefit for students considering continuing their education in graduate school.
+Alternatively, students interested in the growing climate work in the corporate or non-profit sectors may pursue an internship in that field and write up a report at the completion of their internship.

 Program Benefits